Car Won’t Start After an Accident

 One or more fuses in the pre-fuse box could blow.
 If a fuse blows, the power to critical systems, including the starter or fuel pump, will be cut off.

 The pre-fuse box is next to the battery in this Mercedes-Benz C-Class.
-You can remove the Fuse box and check the fuses.
-Use a digital multimeter to check the continuity of all the fuses on the Fuse box.
+You can remove the fuse box and check the fuse.
+Use a digital multimeter to check the fuse’s continuity on the fuse box.
 Checking the Mercedes pre-fuse box takes less than one hour.

 Battery Safety Terminal

-On the battery-positive terminal, you may have a PYRO fuse, which will disconnect the positive in case of an accident.
-If your car is equipped with Battery Safety Terminal, replace it after an accident.
+You may have a PYRO fuse on the battery-positive terminal, which will disconnect the positive in case of an accident.
+If your car has a Battery Safety Terminal, replace it after an accident.

 Enable Engine Start

 Mercedes-Benz cars are programmed to disable start after an accident.
 Even if you replace all the deployed airbags, the car won’t start.
-To enable the car to start, you will need to use a professional scanner to enable the engine to start after an accident.
+To enable the vehicle to start, you must use a professional scanner to allow the engine to start after an accident.
 Generic OBD-2 scanners will not be able to perform this step.
+The YOUCANIC Full System Scanner can NOT enable the vehicle after a crash at this time.

 Enable Engine Start